Education minister disputes 'exodus' from adult learning after fee hike

-There had been no "exodus" from adult education following the increase in fees in September, Flemish Education minister Zuhal Demir told the Flemish Parliament on Wednesday.
-Despite alarming reports, she said that enrolment numbers have only declined by 7 per cent.
+There was no "exodus" from adult education following the increase in fees in September, Education minister Zuhal Demir told the Flemish Parliament on Wednesday.
+Despite reports, she said that enrolment numbers had only declined by 7 per cent.

 This decline was attributed to the reform of adult education fees, which came into effect in September.
 As a result of this reform, the cost of many courses increased considerably.